tothenew/terraform-azure-databases/README.md

 2. Azure CLI installed and configured with appropriate access rights.
 You can install the Azure CLI from [https://docs.microsoft.com/en-us/cli/azure/install-azure-cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)

+3. A Database subnet needs to be created with appropriate SUBNET DELEGATION or NETWORK POLICY FOR PRIVATE ENDPOINTS .

 ### Input Variables